Sport in Chile: Auto racing

-The first and Greatest Chilean driver was Juan Zanelli, who competed in the Grand Prix motor racing. motorsport and win 3 Grand Prix, plus champion in the European Hill Climb Championship.
-Eliseo Salazar, is the only driver in the world to participate in the "magic square" of world motorsport, composed of the four traditional races: the Grand Prix of Monaco, the Indianapolis 500, the 24 hours of Le Mans, and Dakar Rally.
+The first and most notable Chilean driver was Juan Zanelli, who competed in Grand Prix motor racing. motorsport and won 3 Grand Prix, as well as becoming champion in the European Hill Climb Championship.
+Eliseo Salazar is the only driver in the world to participate in the "magic square" of global motorsport, composed of the four traditional races: the Grand Prix of Monaco, the Indianapolis 500, the 24 hours of Le Mans, and the Dakar Rally.
 Pablo Donoso races in the Indy Pro Series, and is currently the highest performing Chilean driver.

 Chile was elected, along with Argentina, as the seat of the 2009 Dakar Rally due to the suspension of this trial road rally on the continent of Africa.
 This trial is one of the world's toughest rallies, and competitive drivers like Eliseo Salazar and Carlo de Gavardo participate in the auto category.
 Gavardo was world champion in the bike rally and came in third in the 2001 Dakar Rally riding a KTM Sportmotorcycle.

 The main motorsport category in the country is the Chilean Rally Championship (Called Rally Mobil by sponsorship interests).
 Since 2019, the city of Concepcion hosts the Rally Chile, part of the World Rally Championship calendar.

 Since 2018, the Santiago ePrix is part of the Formula E calendar.